aerosol/eco/README.md

   ```

 If a key cannot be found and there is no default value provided, `eco:term`
 will return `undefined`.
-Don't expect it to crash!

-> **NOTE!** Refer to the source files/API documentation for more details.
+> **NOTE:** Refer to the source files/API documentation for more details.

 #### Reloading the conifguration

-There are two ways to reload a configuration file.
-One is by calling the API
+There are two ways to reload an eco configuration.
+The first way is provided by the `reload/1` function which you can
-function `reload/1` from within you code or the Erlang shell.
+execute directly from the Erlang console.
+The second way it through an SSH console (see below).

 Each time you will successfully reload a configuration file, a backup of the
 previous one will be saved to `conf/dump/` directory.
 Every "dump" file will be